 Amaranthus contains oils and phytosterols that have been observed to lower down cholesterol levels, including LDL.
 The phytonutrients, fiber, and vitamins present in amaranthus help to regulate blood pressure.
 This makes it an excellent heart-healthy food alternative.

 The carotenoids and vitamin A found in amaranth leaves is a major boost for eye health.
 These essential nutrients prevent macular degeneration and the development of cataracts.

-The proteins, minerals and fiber contribute towards reduced appetite and prevents bloating.
+The proteins, minerals, and fiber contribute to reduced appetite and prevents bloating.